 Skin infections and irritations need to be treated right away.
 The longer the inflammation remains, the more damage is done.

-Infections may also need to be treated with:
+Infections may also need to be treated with oral or topical antibiotics.

 If skin care and medications are not effective, light therapy may be used.
 This therapy exposes the affected skin to specialized light.
 Treatment options may include:

-Eczema is difficult to prevent.
-This is most true when there is a strong family history.
+Eczema is difficult to prevent, especially if there is a family history.
+To help reduce your child's chances of eczema:

 Healthy Children—American Academy of Pediatrics